How to Declutter Your Virtual Space to Become More Productive, Organized, and Focused

 5. Unsubscribe to e-newsletters that no longer interest you

-Many of us end up signing up to lots of e-newsletters over time, but we may not be so good at unsubscribing when we need to.
+Many of us end up signing up for several e-newsletters over time, but we may not be so good at unsubscribing when we need to.
 This creates digital clutter that fills up your email inbox, both distracting you and slowing you down when you need to search for the email you want.

 If you regularly receive an e-newsletter, think about whether it really interests you and adds some value to your life.
 Whether that’s giving you personal tips like staying safe online, or tips on how to do your job better, each e-newsletter should serve a clear purpose.